 Employers understand that productivity and engagement go hand in hand, and employees who become bored with their jobs often don’t perform at their best.

-Be prepared to answer questions, whether it’s in the cover letter or during an interview, about why you want to take a step back.
+Be prepared to answer questions about why you want to take a step back in the cover letter or during an interview.
 It might be necessary to address concerns such as “Will you get bored?” or “Are you concerned that this is a step too far?”

 Please describe why you are excited about the job and how it fits your career goals.
-Discuss what you hope to learn and the challenges you are looking forward to.
+Discuss what you hope to learn and the challenges you look forward to.

 3. Explain the Why